people, kids, backpack-2616695.jpg

 Bri Coleman

-Bri is a Freshman at Augusta University majoring in neuroscience.
+Bri is a sophomore at Augusta University majoring in Neuroscience.

 Shylah Nelson